Evenwyne/programming-univbasics-arithmetic-expressions/README.md

 4 / 13  #=> 0
 ```

 That's surprising!
-Clearly division is a little bit different in Ruby-land.
+Division is a little bit different in Ruby-land.

 ## Identify How Division in Ruby Differs from Normal Division

 Now we just saw something a little bit strange, and it's related to "data
 type," which we just learned about in the previous lesson.

-In Ruby, and most programming languages, numbers can be `Integer`s (whole
+In Ruby and most programming languages, numbers can be `Integer`s (whole
 numbers), or `Float`s (decimal numbers).
 When you divide `Integers` by one
 another, Ruby doesn't want to upset you by returning a non-`Integer`, it thinks
 you're a "big picture" kinda thinker &mdash; "just stuff to the left of the